 - 1 cup sugar

-- Bake for 50-60 minutes or until golden brown and toothpick inserted in the center comes out clean.
+- Bake 50-60 minutes or until golden brown and a toothpick inserted in the middle comes out clean.

-- Cool ten minutes before removing from pan.
+- Cool for 10 minutes before removing from the pan.

 Want more great recipes?